remotion-dev/remotion/packages/docs/docs/getrenderprogress.md

 ### `lambdasInvoked`

 How many lambdas that render a chunk have been invoked yet and have started rendering.
-Note that `lambdasInvoked` and `renderMetadata.estimatedLambdaInvokations` don't match up currently, this is expected.

 ### `estimatedPrice`